 A Moment From the Conversation

 People love to be remembered, especially when they know you’ve interacted with so many others on the same day you met.
-If you can remember a moment of the conversation, such as their having a love for macramé, or hearing their story about how they started their business, put it in the email.
-Make the comment light but professional and, if possible, connect it to suggesting another meeting.
+If you can remember a moment of the conversation, such as talking about their love for macramé, or hearing their story about how they started their business, put it in the email.
+Make the comment light, but professional and, if possible, connect it to suggesting another meeting.
 For example:

 “I loved that I met a fellow scrap-booker—we should definitely try out that new store together and maybe grab a coffee after.”